 Also, be sure to tell your parents that you are willing to help get the house ready and eventually help them move.
 You should also set the expectations that selling their home could take a few months, so it’s nothing that is happening right this instance.

 You can’t tell your parents to throw away their things if you don’t start with your own.

-Head upstairs to your childhood room and start sorting items to keep, throw and sell.
+Head upstairs to your childhood room and start sorting items to keep, throw, and sell.
 When your parents downsize, there likely won’t be a room for you.
 Either sell your furniture, take it to your new home, or throw it all away.

 Next, it is time to help your parents declutter the rest of the house.
 Your parents may struggle to part with items that have sentimental value.
 Offer to rent them a storage space until they sell the house to help make the area more appealing to buyers.

 Call a dumpster company to make garbage removal smoother.
-If some of their things hold monetary value, consider throwing a garage sale to help make them extra money and get rid of the extra items.
+If some of their things hold monetary value, consider throwing a garage sale to help make them extra money and get rid of the additional items.

 Help them take down any pictures from the wall, and give it a fresh coat of paint.
-And then put the photos in a box until after the house sells, this will help buyers envision themselves in the house, instead of just seeing all the photos of your family at Disney World.
+And then put the photos in a box until after the house sells, this will help buyers envision themselves in the house, instead of just seeing all the pictures of your family at Disney World.

 If you’re still struggling to declutter, consider hiring a professional to help take the emotional equation out of it for everyone.